ItinerantUniverse/dev.itinerant.game/content/posts/2026-03-08-getting-started.md

 Suddenly I found myself wanting to write a game again and, even though that project failed, the idea of an open world game with planets, stars - a whole universe - stayed with me.
 I kept trying to put that idea aside and write simpler games that seemed more in-keeping with a solo developer working alone.
 A solo developer working alone can't build an immersive open-world game with Earth-sized planets, right?

 But every time I tried to write something more.. achievable..
-I got bored and went back to my procedural terrain stuff.
+I got found myself going back to my procedural terrain stuff.
 I just loved working on it.
 But I never seemed to progress past some fancy graphics and a really vague idea of what I was doing.

 Then around 5 or 6 years ago I hit on why I wasn't really getting anywhere with my ideas.
 I was getting stuck in a loop writing fancy procedural worlds that looked great, but then I'd run into roadblocks like, how do I make caves, or holes in the ground?
 How do I have multiple layers of geology?
 How do I save changes back to a server?
 What is the game actually about anyway?
 I was just making ray-traced clouds in the sky and neat shadows on land but that was it.